Liberty Star Executes a Financing Agreement for Drilling Red Rock Canyon Gold Project, in Cochise County, Arizona

 About Triton Funds LP "Triton Funds is primarily focused on investments that will have a lasting positive impact on the millennial generation with a portfolio of both public and private companies."

-Visit lbsr.us for more about Liberty Star Minerals & the Hay Mountain Project, including images, maps and technical reports
+Visit lbsr.us or more about Liberty Star Minerals & the Hay Mountain Project, including images, maps and technical reports.

 Follow Liberty Star Minerals on Facebook , LinkedIn & Twitter@LibertyStarLBSR